raganwald-deprecated/homoiconic/2012/09/lexical-scope-in-coffeescript.md

 console.log(x);    // => 'global'
 ```

 My understanding is that it works just like the scoping trick of creating a function and invoking it immediately, with similar performance.
 This idiom is so prevalent in languages like Lisp that their implementations use many clever tricks to optimize that cost away.
-But to my knowledge, these optimizations haven't made it into JavaScript yet.
+But to my knowledge, these optimizations haven't made it into JavaScript or CoffeeScript [yet][hoist].

+[hoist]: https://github.com/jashkenas/coffee-script/issues/2552 "Hoist variables declared with do"

 Non-Local Effects
 -----------------

-Function-level lexical scope as implemented with parameters and JavaScript's `var` keyword have the pleasant property of being resilient to non-local effects.
+Function-level lexical scope as implemented with parameters and JavaScript's `var` keyword are resilient to non-local effects.
 Meaning, that variables declared as parameters or with `var` always have the same scope regardless of what you write elsewhere in the program.

 Take our example from above: